Vashi Yoga lineage

 Encounter with consciousness: guru Ramana Maharshi

-Deeply moved by the state of the world, Sri Bhagavan VaShi Baba had an intense longing to find the answer to the proverbial questions that so many great beings had dedicated their lives to.
-What is our ultimate purpose as a Human Being?
+Deeply moved by the state of the world, Sri Bhagavan VaShi Baba had an intense longing to find the answer to the proverbial questions that so many great beings had dedicated their lives to: What is our ultimate purpose as a Human Being?

 Searching fervently through all the great religions and spiritual traditions his questions were not answered.
 Until he discovered the scientific path of Yoga and the holy men of India.
-Elated by the clarity and rationality of Yogic knowledge, he realized that to fully fathom a means of change in this world one would need to have an enlightened mind.
+Elated by the clarity and rationale of Yogic knowledge, he realized that to fully fathom a means of change in this world one would need to have an enlightened mind.
 VaShi Baba, then known as Bhagavan Das, discovered his Guru in the well known south indian sage and irrefutable holy man, Sri Ramana Maharishi.
 At the time he was searching relentlessly for his Guru, approaching countless saints and teachers full of devotion and sincerity, however, he was consistently denied.
 It was as if they all knew his higher calling and ultimate destination.

 This led to a series of auspicious happenings that confirmed his fervent search for his Guru, leading him to the feet of Sri Ramana Maharishi.
 Also endearingly known as “Bhagavan”, Sri Ramana was known far and wide as a perfect expression of the Absolute.
 Quoted as “A sage among the masses in troubled times,” he spoke the simple yet profound message of inquiry into the nature of the Self, through the view of non-dual philosophy.
 Through direct mind to mind transmission Bhagavan received Guru Diksha from Ramana eventually leading him to a fully enlightened consciousness.
 Guided to Vashistas Gufa (cave) in India he there received the final instruction from Bhagavan known as Tivra Madhya Saktipata or "Supreme Medium Grace".
 A rare spiritual illumination and liberation transmitted directly from Shiva, without initiation or instruction from an exterior guru.
 Bhagavan entered the cave a disciple of Ramana and emerged from there a fully enlightened being, one with his master and the embodiment of Bhagavan (great lord or supreme being.)